cptanalatriste/MaxMinAntSystemForTSP/README.md

-AntColonyImageSegmentation
+MaxMinAntSystemForTSP
 ==========================

-Ant Colony Algorithm for image segmentation, using CUDA Architecture.
+MMMAS Ant Colony Algorithm for the Travelling Salesman Problem.

-Strongly based and inspired in the work of Thomas Stuetzle, available from http://www.aco-metaheuristic.org/aco-code.
+This repository is a basic refactoring of the work of Thomas Stuetzle, available from http://www.aco-metaheuristic.org/aco-code.